PowerMops/powermops-site/src/routes/pmops/Reference-4.md

 objects of that class can themselves be pointed to by any number of other references, and can be in the dictionary or the heap.

-All you have to take care of is doing release&gt; on a reference when you're finished with it.
-If you accidentally try to send a message through a reference that has had a release&gt;, you'll get an error, not an access to some strange place in memory.
-But note that multiple release&gt; operations on a reference are harmless.
+All you have to take care of is doing release> on a reference when you're finished with it.
+If you accidentally try to send a message through a reference that has had a release>, you'll get an error, not an access to some strange place in memory.
+But note that multiple release> operations on a reference are harmless.
 Only the first one will do anything; the following ones will be ignored.
-This scheme also explains why you can merrily do -&gt; operations on references without having to worry about where they might have been pointing before.
-Mops simply does an internal release&gt; before assigning the new address to the reference.
-If the reference was already nil, the internal release&gt; is ignored.
+This scheme also explains why you can merrily do -> operations on references without having to worry about where they might have been pointing before.
+Mops simply does an internal release> before assigning the new address to the reference.
+If the reference was already nil, the internal release> is ignored.

-When Mops detects that a heap object has no more references pointing to it, it first sends a release: message to the object (so that the object gets a chance to free any heap blocks that it might have allocated for itself), then it performs a release&gt; on any references in the object, then finally the heap block is deleted
+When Mops detects that a heap object has no more references pointing to it, it first sends a release: message to the object (so that the object gets a chance to free any heap blocks that it might have allocated for itself), then it performs a release> on any references in the object, then finally the heap block is deleted

 If you are already a Mops user, you&\#146;ll be able to see that using